 - 3rd Animal = Bear-proof coolers (crew food), about 50-60 lbs.

 Standard size: 25" long x 15" wide x 15" deep.
 We also have an extra manty tarp to top load soft duffle with these coolers if packers are comfortable top loading.

 - 4th Animal = Kitchen Kit set in wood pack boxes.

 Carries mix of kitchen gear (utensils, pots/pans, etc), 2-burner cook stove, ropes, tarps, propane tank.
 Roughly measures 30" long x 15" wide x 12" deep.
 This is usually our lightest load, around 60-70 lbs.

 - 5th Animal = Tool Box Set.
 Pushing 80-100lbs

 - 6th Animal = (Optional) Large, bulky duffle like tents, sleeping bags and sleeping pads.
 These items are usually intermixed with tool boxes to help secure rattling equipment and take up empty space.

 Important Notes Regarding Packing and Safety:

-- MWA volunteers are NOT permitted to touch or assist with stock per USFS guidelines.
+- MWA volunteers are NOT permitted to touch or assist stock per USFS guidelines.
 All packers must be able to rely on their own packing team to pack gear to camp.
-MWA staff have horsemanship training to help in a pinch, however, remember that MWA staff are required to travel with crew volunteers and will likely hit the trail before the packers to get a head start to camp.
+MWA staff have horsemanship training to help in a pinch.
+However, remember that MWA staff are required to travel with crew volunteers and will likely hit the trail before the packers to get a head start to camp.